Black Pepper Beef: The Ultimate Guide to Making This Flavorful

 Step 1: Searing the Beef

-- Flip and cook the other side for an additional minute.
-Remove the beef from the wok and set it aside.
+4. Flip and cook the other side for an additional minute.
+Take the beef out of the wok and set it aside.

 Step 2: Stir-Frying the Vegetables